adamtow/autocuts-admin/docs/index.md

 # Autocuts
 Autocuts is a background shortcut manager for iOS 13.
-It runs silently behind the scenes while you use your iOS device throughout the day, intelligently running shortcuts in the background based on triggers such as time, location, web activity and more.
-Best of all, it executes your shortcuts with absolutely zero tapping on confirmation buttons.
+It runs behind the scenes while you use your iOS device throughout the day, intelligently running shortcuts in the background based on triggers such as time, location, web activity and more.
+Best of all, it executes these shortcuts without you having to tap on a single confirmation button.

-For those who have wanted Personal Automations in iOS 13 to be a little more, say, automated, Autocuts is the shortcut you need to use!
+For those of you who have wanted Personal Automations in iOS 13 to be a little more, say, automated, Autocuts is a must-have addition to your shortcut collection!

 ## Requirements, Download and Installation
 Autocuts is part of the **Autocuts Suite** set of automation shortcuts for iOS:

 [Download Autocuts Suite Installer from RoutineHub.co &raquo;](https://routinehub.co/shortcut/3661)

-- **Autocuts**: the background shortcut that runs continually as you use your iOS device via the Open App personal automation feature of Shortcuts in iOS 13.1.
+- **Autocuts**: the background shortcut manager that runs continually as you use your iOS device via the Open App personal automation feature of Shortcuts on iOS 13.1 and greater.
 - **Autocuts Admin**: the shortcut for creating, viewing, and managing your list of background shortcuts.
+- **Location Triggers**: shortcut that manages and runs all of your automatic, location-based shortcut triggers.
 - **LimitKit**: an event logging and rate limiter for shortcuts.
-LimitKit allows you to limit the running of your shortcut to a pre-set cadence (e.g. once a minute, after 15 minutes, after two hours, after one week, etc.).
+LimitKit allows you to set the run cadence of your shortcuts to a pre-set value (e.g. once a minute, after 15 minutes, after two hours, after one week, etc.).

-- **Location Triggers**: shortcut that manages and runs all of your automatic, location-based shortcut triggers.
+### System Requirements

-Autocuts Suite requires iOS 13.1 or higher.
-You will have to allow untrusted shortcuts from Settings &gt; Shortcuts in order to install any of these shortcuts.
+- Autocuts Suite requires iOS 13.1 or higher.
+- You must allow untrusted shortcuts from Settings &gt; Shortcuts in order to install any third-party shortcut such as Autocuts.

 ## How it works
 Autocuts takes advantage of the **Open App** personal automation feature of Shortcuts in iOS 13.1.
-By using your iOS device like you normally do throughout the day, Autocuts will be constantly running in the background, where it is responsible for running other shortcuts in the background.
+Simply using your iOS device normally during the day is enough to keep Autocuts constnatly running and continually monitoring for shortcuts that it needs to run in the background.

 You can also connect third-party web services such as IFTTT, Zapier, and Dropbox directly with your iOS device.
 A triggered event from the web can create an Autocut file that will automatically run a shortcut on your device.